jamesjarvis/jamesjarvis.io/content/posts/reflections-on-singapore/index.md

 - [The Supreme Court](https://www.judiciary.gov.sg/discover-the-courts)
   - I don't think you can visit - but it looks like a UFO landed on a building...
 - [Atlas Bar](https://atlasbar.sg)
   - BEAutiful art-deco style bar.
-Just don't try and enter in shorts and birkenstocks like I did.
+Just don't try and enter in shorts and Birkenstocks like I did.
 They don't like it.
 - [Raffles Hotel](https://www.raffles.com/singapore/)
   - It sits on 1 Beach Road and is absolutely iconic of colonial Singapore.
 Just remember to go to the **writers bar** and not the **long bar**.
 - [Chijmes](https://chijmes.com.sg)